-There are more than 12,000 items in the Subiaco Museum's four collections.
+There are more than 12,000 physical items in the Subiaco Museum's collection.
 About 5 per cent are on display at any one time, with many more in safe storage.

 The collection includes photographs dating from the 1890s to the present.
 The images are all closely related to the City of Subiaco.
 Photographs may be reproduced, subject to copyright conditions and a service charge.